HarrisonBall/filter_function_calculations-master/README.md

 # filter_function_calculations

-This repository contains code for performing filter function calculations used in the following publications
+This is a public repository where we share code and data to supplement our research publications.
+This repository contains code for performing filter function calculations used in the following publications:

 Soare, A., Ball, H., Hayes, D., Sastrawan, J., Jarratt, M. C., McLoughlin, J. J., Zhen, X., Green, T. J., and Biercuk, M. J. (2014).
 Experimental noise filtering by quantum control.
 Nat.
 Phys., 10.